fortinet-fortisoar/connector-ipsum-threat-intelligence-feed/docs/IPsumTIFeed.md

     }
 ]</pre>
 ## Included playbooks
-The `Sample - ipsum-threat-intelligence-feed - 1.0.0` playbook collection comes bundled with the IPsum Threat Intelligence Feed connector.
+The `Sample - IPsum Threat Intelligence Feed - 1.0.0` playbook collection comes bundled with the IPsum Threat Intelligence Feed connector.
 These playbooks contain steps using which you can perform all supported actions.
 You can see bundled playbooks in the **Automation** > **Playbooks** section in FortiSOAR&trade; after importing the IPsum Threat Intelligence Feed connector.

 - IPsum Threat Intelligence Feed > Fetch and Create
 - Get Indicators